geocaml/ocaml-geojson/CONTRIBUTING.md

 dune runtest
 ```

-And now you have successfully cloned and build the repository to your local!! :tada:

 After making changes to the code please also run the formatter to maintain a common style across the codebase.
 You can achieve this by running the following command: